Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/02-alignment.md

 - What do you notice about the orientation of the aligning reads?
 - Do you think this gene is expressed in this sample?
 What about relative to nearby genes?
 - Is there potentially going to be any ambiguity in read quantification for `SAMHD1`, given that our library was generared using a **stranded** protocol?
+- How does `IGV` know where to put these reads, set their orientations, show if they are in a pair, etc.

 ## Run the alignment for all samples
 ```bash